 - I like sharing what we do on this website.
 My month-in-review wrapups are designed to show people some of the things unschoolers do – especially for those who are just starting their journey and wondering, “Will my kids ever learn anything?”
 So for myself, I don’t necessarily need to keep track of the cool rabbit trails we go down, but jotting short notes about them makes it easier to share and help others.

 - It makes our end-of-year portfolio creation and transcript updating easier.
 Not all states require any kind of documentation; ours, Pennsylvania, requires a few specific things.
 Luckily, the evaluator who reviews our family’s portfolio is VERY unschool friendly.
 I often will just write a paragraph summary on a topic and list a couple places we went or methods we used to explore it and call it good; the hard part of that, though, is remembering in March what topics we were into in September, so our short notes help.
-Read more about the Pennsylvania homeschooling portfolio – and see samples of ours, as well as Sarah’s transcript – here.
+Read more about the Pennsylvania homeschooling portfolio – and see samples of ours, as well as Ashar’s transcript – here.

 - It can help you be more present with your kids.
-Let me be realistic: I work full-time away from home, and, since she’s in her late teens now, a lot of Sarah’s free time is spent engaged in activities I’m not part of, like acting with local theater groups.
-Taking the time every day or couple of days to stop and think, “What have Sarah and I really been talking about lately?” is a good reset point for me when I don’t feel like we’ve been well-connected.
+Let me be realistic: I work full-time away from home, and, since she’s in her late teens now, a lot of Ashar’s free time is spent engaged in activities I’m not part of, like acting with local theater groups.
+Taking the time every day or couple of days to stop and think, “What have Ashar and I really been talking about lately?” is a good reset point for me when I don’t feel like we’ve been well-connected.
 If I have three days in a row where I have no idea what she did, my first thought isn’t, “Wow, she wasn’t learning,” it’s “Wow, I’m not engaged with her.”
 That helps me make it a point to check in and find out what’s up!

 The monthly log